 - Stand up and stretch or take a short walk once every hour to reduce strain and tension

-A large portion of on-the-job accidents occur because of careless behavior.
+A large portion of on-the-job accidents occurs because of careless behavior.
 The following safety rules, along with any rules specific to your employer, can assist in reducing risks and preventing accidents in any type of work environment:

 - Always walk—never run, skip or jump